solutionforest/Inspirecms-core/docs/export.md

 slug: export
 path: docs/v1/export
 uri: /docs/1.x/export
----
-# Export
+heading: Export

-InspireCMS provides powerful export capabilities for migrating content, creating backups, and transferring data between systems.
+brief: InspireCMS provides powerful export capabilities for migrating content, creating backups, and transferring data between systems.
 This guide explains how to use the export features effectively.
 ---

 ## Overview

 The export system in InspireCMS allows you to:

 -   Export content and configuration in various formats
 -   Select specific elements to include in exports
 -   Schedule automatic exports
 -   Create data backups
 -   Prepare content for migration to other systems

 ---

 ## Export Interface

-Access the export interface through: **Admin Panel** > **Settings** > **Export**
+Access the export interface through: **Settings** > **Export**

 ### Export Types